-6.6 Potential solution# 6: cloud-native VNF package management with ETSI NFV MANO
+6.6 Potential solution for cloud-native VNF package management with ETSI NFV MANO

 6.6.1 Introduction

-The following solution corresponds to the use case # 6 and 9 on cloud-native VNF package management.
+The following solution corresponds to the use case # 8 and 9 on cloud-native VNF package management.

 In this solution, 3GPP management system interacts with ETSI NFV MANO when initiating VNF package onboarding or update operation for a cloud native VNF.